Godot Native Camera Plugin

 - Receive raw frame buffers or ready‑to‑use

-Imageobjects - Configurable resolution, rotation, frame skipping, and grayscale capture
+Imageobjects - Configurable resolution, rotation, frame skipping, horizontal/vertical mirroring, grayscale capture, and post-capture scaling

 - Designed for real‑time use cases (CV, AR preprocessing, custom rendering)